Korea Travel Tips: Things to know when coming to South Korea

 Hanging out with luggage is always a big hassle.
 But no worries!
 There’re luggage lockers in most subway stations in Seoul, private storage services, and even delivery services to the airports.
 Take a look at our post, “Luggage Storage Services in Seoul” to travel light.
 And you can check all the detailed information about the subway storage near you HERE.

 The standard voltage in Korea is 220 volts at 60 Hertz.
 The outlet has two round holes with no earth as used in many European countries.
 Consequently, a power adaptor is a must item to put on your packing list.
 If you forgot, it’s easily found in 24h convenience stores in Seoul.

 South Korea maintains a Visa Waiver Agreement with 107 countries.
-Depending on nationality and passport type, citizens from these countries can visit Korea with the purpose of tourism without a visa for 30 to 90 days.
+Depending on nationality and passport type, citizens from these countries can visit Korea for the purpose of tourism without a visa for 30 to 90 days.
 Please check visa information on the website of the Korea tourism organization.